BlockchainCommons/developer-web-site/_pages/envelope-usecases.md

 ---

-Gordian Envelopes can be used to store and transmit information in a structured, privacy preserving way.
+Gordian Envelope can be used to store and transmit information in a structured, privacy preserving way.
 By what does that mean?

-To start with, Gordian Envelopes are a foundational architecture that are being used in two major Blockchain Commons projects.
+To start with, Gordian Envelope is a foundational architecture that is being used in multiple major Blockchain Commons projects, including:

-* **Request & Response.** [Requests and responses](/envelope/request/) are specified ways to ask for and send information needed for self-sovereign operations, including when transmitting across an Airgap.
-Our second generation of requests and responses encodes those communications in Gordian Envelopes.
 * **Collaborative Seed Recovery.** The [CSR system](/csr/) requires the use of Smart Documents to store shares of seeds that have been sharded for backup and recovery.
-The Gordian Envelope is thus the heart of that system.
+Gordian Envelope is thus the heart of that system.
+* **Zcash extensible Walleter Interchange Format.** The [ZeWIF project](/chains/zcash/zewif/) builds on the structured formatting of Envelope as well as capabilities such as encryption and elision to allow the secure exchange of wallet files in the Zcash ecosystem.

 There are also a broad swath of additional use cases, as outlined below.
 See the [Use Case Summary](/envelope/use-cases/summary/) for more complete breakdown of each category.

 ## Educational & Credential Industry Use Cases

-Gordian Envelopes can be used in the education sector to securely and privately transmit and store student records such as transcripts, test scores, and other sensitive information.
-The ability of a Gordian Envelope to elide specific information without invalidating the signature on an Envelope is particularly useful in the education industry (as well as other credential-issuing industries) because it allows different parties such as employers or regulators to access only the information they need for their specific purposes, while
+Gordian Envelope can be used in the education sector to securely and privately transmit and store student records such as transcripts, test scores, and other sensitive information.
+The ability of Gordian Envelope to elide specific information without invalidating the signature on an envelope is particularly useful in the education industry (as well as other credential-issuing industries) because it allows different parties such as employers or regulators to access only the information they need for their specific purposes, while